mozilla/bigquery-etl/sql/moz-fx-data-shared-prod/statcounter_derived/README.md

 ### Observability

 Python's standard `logging` module emits logs at each step, which route to Airflow task logs or the local CLI depending on the execution environment.
-Airflow handles scheduling.

 ### Configuration